Introduction to Cluster Algebras. Chapters 4-5: Finite type classification in rank

 \begin{definition} A skew-symmetrizable matrix~$B=(b_{ij})$ is called \emph{$2$-finite} if and only if for any matrix $B'$ mutation equivalent to~$B$ and any indices $i$ and~$j$, we have $|b'_{ij}b'_{ji}| \leq 3$. \end{definition}

 \begin{corollary} In a seed pattern of finite type, every exchange matrix is $2$-finite. \end{corollary}

 \begin{proof} This is an immediate consequence of Theorem~\ref{th:finite-type-rank2}.
-If an exchange matrix $B$ is mutation equivalent to $B'=(b_{ij}')$ such that $|b'_{ij}b'_{ji}| \geq 4$ for some $i$ and~$j$, then alternately applying mutations $\mu_i$ and~$\mu_j$ to the corresponding seed, we obtain infinitely many distinct cluster variables, and infinitely many distinct seeds. \end{proof}
+If an exchange matrix $B$ is mutation equivalent to $B'=(b_{ij}')$ such that $|b'_{ij}b'_{ji}| \geq 4$ for some $i$ and~$j$, then ``freezing" all the cluster variables in the corresponding seed except for $x_i$ and $x_j$, and alternately applying mutations $\mu_i$ and~$\mu_j$ to the corresponding seed, we obtain infinitely many distinct cluster variables, and infinitely many distinct seeds. \end{proof}

-\begin{corollary} A seed pattern is of finite type if and only if it has finitely many cluster variables. \end{corollary}

-\begin{proof} One direction is obvious: if a seed pattern has finitely many distinct seeds, then it has finitely many cluster variables.
-Conversely, if a seed pattern has finitely many cluster variables, then the only way it could possibly have infinitely many distinct seeds is if there were infinitely many distinct exchange matrices.
-But then the entries of the exchange matrices could not be bounded, and in particular there would exist an exchange matrix which is not $2$-finite, leading to a sequence of infinitely many distinct cluster variables. \end{proof}